fdhernandezjr/samacadmins/README.md

 ### Meetups

-Please check out facebook Page for events information and locations.
+Please check out our facebook Page for events, information and locations.

-### Sponser an event
+### Sponsor an event

 Please reach out to me.